syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 # Syncfusion Utilities

+Syncfusion provides various utilities to configure and control the default configured items during the installation.
+Find below some of the major utilities and its usage in detail.

 ## Syncfusion Control Panel

-This section provides details on the structure and composition of the Syncfusion Control Panel.
-It also elaborates on navigating the Syncfusion Control Panel to access various utilities, add ons and product samples.
+This section describes the structure and components of the Syncfusion Control Panel.
+It also goes over how to use the Syncfusion Control Panel to gain access to various utilities, add-ons, and product samples.

 <style>
 #license {